Last Updated on May 8, 2023 by Dave Schoenbeck

 The job marketplace is increasingly challenging to hire, and none of us can afford to lose our valuable associates.
-Fear of turnover is a catalyst for us to troubleshoot ways to retain the staff that we have.
+Fear of turnover is a catalyst for us to troubleshoot ways to retain our staff.
 Keeping the employees you have is vastly more economical than hiring new employees.
-It’s a competitive industry, which is why I’m here to share some tips on how to retain your staff and keep them happy.
+It’s a competitive industry, so I’m here to share tips on retaining your staff and keeping them happy.

 While not every employer can afford to give above-market raises, one of the most common job satisfaction factors is the ability to earn competitive pay.
 Employees understand it isn’t just about the money; they need to make a comfortable living.
 In addition, earning competitive wages makes your employees feel valued and keeps their interest from taking calls with recruiters and other competitive offers that might come their way.

 Employees want to feel valued, and this area is becoming more critical.
 The younger generations want to be respected and listened to, and they want to be appreciated, often even more than they desire salary increases.

 There is undoubtedly a demand for quality benefits (which can be a sign of appreciation).
 Still, there is also a call to listen to your employees rather than consider them just another body filling a position.
 Appreciated and respected employees tend to work harder and stay in their jobs longer.

 .
 Flexibility is perhaps one of the simplest things you can do to improve job satisfaction, and many consider it the future of work benefits.

 Employees want to work from home when needed, have flexible working hours to accommodate their lives and families, and not feel guilty if they need to take off for something pressing.

-In recent years, there has been a significant shift to allowing flexible hours, and the ability to work remotely, and even unlimited PTO.
+In recent years, there has been a significant shift to allowing flexible hours, the ability to work remotely, and even unlimited PTO.
 This flexibility is often invaluable in the world of how to retain your staff and keep them happy.